The Social Aspect of Deafness: School Years

 IV.
 The Problem of Communication

 Deaf children attending school in Africa face two communication problem.
 One is the language medium.
 The other involves the receptive-expressive method.
 Language can be a complicated matter in some areas.
-In Kenya, for example, English is the national language, Swahili a prevailing tribal, language while lesser languages and dialects pockmark the country.
+In Kenya, for example, English is the national language, Swahili a prevailing tribal language, while lesser languages and dialects pockmark the country.
 Primary schools begin teaching in the local language, adding English after about the third year.
 English alone is used above primary school (6th or 7th years).
 All common examinations are in English; likewise, the major newspapers, magazines, etc. Deaf children at two of the schools I visited are taught in not the national nor broader indigenous language, but their respective dialects.
 Such practice pervades a number of other African countries too, sometimes adding the national language later.
 The rationale is twofold: That this is the procedure in ordinary schools, and that it “enables deaf children to communicate with their parents.”
 Actually, the practice is unfortunate and tragic because, functionally, it confines the deaf to the immediate area of their birth or, worse, to their mother’s apron strings.
-Or could this be the full citizenship we seek for the deaf.
+Could this be the full citizenship we seek for the deaf?

 Hand in hand with the foregoing philosophy is the “pure oral” method of communication.
 As we all know, this exclusive method rigidly requires deaf children to express themselves only orally and receive the expressions of others by the same mans.
 The logic of this group of educators is that it is the normal means by which normal people communicate.
 True!
 But, auricularly, deaf children are not normal.
 Employing restrictive and suppressive means of communication to achieve normalcy seem as illogical as it is impractical.
 Indeed, some gifted deaf children do succeed orally.
 But, quite universally, they are overshadowed by the number of failures, a fact which rarely seem to bother exponents of the oral method.
 It should be pointed out, too, that African and Asian languages are highly tonal.
 Simply by changing the tone, a word can have three or four different meanings.
 Tones, which are produced in the throat, hardly affect word formation on the lips.
 How time-wasting and educationally retarding this can be for deaf children who are forced to depend solely upon oral receptions and expressions!
 No wonder only the unusual, gifted deaf child succeeds.
 The loudest advocates of “demutization” are teachers and theorists who have no firsthand knowledge of living among the deaf.
 They seldom have anything to do with the deaf after they reach adulthood, when the effects of “oralism” could be better gauged.
 Few are the deaf adults themselves who look back upon their pure oral schooling and wholeheartedly endorse the method.
 Another point is that mental health, during these rigidly suppressed school years, is hardly taken into consideration.
 For all deaf children, acquiring a good deal of knowledge and developing language skills are measures exceedingly more important toward full citizenship.
 Language skills are best learned through free usage; they evolve and expand in an atmosphere of freedom, as with hearing children.

 Full freedom is provided under the concept called TOTAL COMMUNICATION.
 It recognizes the deaf child’s foremost need to develop higher language competence.
 It realizes his right to learn and to use, from the earliest age possible, all forms of communication available.
 Total Communication, therefore, embraces the full spectrum of language modes: Child devised gestures, formal sign language, finger spelling, speech, “lip-reading,” reading and writing.
-It also uses hearing amplifications to utilize any residual’ hearing.
+It also uses hearing amplifications to utilize any residual hearing.
 Continued research by enlightened educators of the deaf have proved beyond doubt that Total Communication is the most progressive system ever devised for educating the deaf.
 Children have shown dramatic improvements in grade (or class) levels, reading comprehension, speech, syntax, exchanging ideas and, in general, interacting with others as well as with their environment.

 Perhaps I should cite personal experience at our former mission school in Ibadan, Nigeria.
 The official language, English, was taught from the first year.
 After the third year, the vernacular was added twice weekly as a subject.
 The public schools syllabus was adapted, replacing subjects like music with more language courses.
 Total Communication, then known as the Combined Method, was employed though we lacked the trained personnel and equipment to implement, as we very much desired, speech and lip-reading too.
 Yet, congenitally deaf children finished our primary school in six years, as did their hearing counterparts.
 Several earned the coveted “Primary School Leaving Certificate.”
 Without any training in speech or lip-reading, most went on to government trade schools for three years artisan courses.
 All passed the intermediate Grade II certificate exam; some passed the more difficult London City and Guild exam.
 All found jobs in the public and private sectors on their own merits.
 Surprisingly, several are applying for and passing Grade I promotional exam.
 All are aware that education is a continuing process.
 Many, therefore, frequent libraries and/or take correspondence courses with an eye on Gallaudet College.
 One girl has taken a dental hygienist’s course abroad.
 Another is attending a theological seminary where she must also tackle Greek and Hebrew.
 And the relationships of our graduates with their families are no less than those who were orally trained.
 Again, I should stress that most of these young people are pre-lingually deaf and lack formal training In speech and lip-reading.
 All attribute their success to their extra content learning and language capability.
 Our former students’ attainments are unmatched anywhere in West Africa where “oralism” and the vernacular are stressed, where the schools are better financed and equipped and where, in at least one case, the entire teaching staff has been trained overseas.